Presentations

 This entertaining one-hour presentation is for non-genealogists.
 Documents for famous people demonstrate how much genealogy research can be accomplished with just online resources.
 (B)

-Documents + DNA + Methods + Luck, Combining Tools to Find Biological Family
+Documents + DNA + Methods + Luck: Combining Tools to Find Biological Family

 Finding an adopted child's biological family is especially challenging for genealogists.
 This presentation uses a success story to show how good methodology combined with document research and DNA matches (plus a dose of good luck) finally put to rest a decades-old question.
 (B, I, A)